Skip to main content

 OpenLineage utilizes Flink's JobListener interface.
 This interface is used by Flink to notify user of job submission, successful finish of job, or job failure.
 Implementations of this interface are executed on JobClient.

 When OpenLineage listener receives information that job was submitted, it extracts Transformations from job's ExecutionEnvironment.
-The Transformations represent logical operations in the dataflow graph; they are composed of both Flink's build-in operators, but also user-provided Sources, Sinks and functions.
+The Transformations represent logical operations in the dataflow graph; they are composed of both Flink's built-in operators, but also user-provided Sources, Sinks and functions.
 To get the lineage, OpenLineage integration processes dataflow graph.
 Currently, OpenLineage is interested only in information contained in Sources and Sinks, as they are the places where Flink interacts with external systems.

 After job submission, OpenLineage integration starts actively listening to checkpoints - this gives insight into whether the job runs properly.